raphael-group/hatchet/docs/source/README.md

 HATCHet is in active development, please report any issue or question as this could help the devolment and imporvement of HATCHet.
 Current known issues with current version are reported here below:

 - The allele-swapping feature of combine-counts has been temporarily disabled due to conflicts with recent SAMtools versions.
 - HATCHet has not been tested on Windows yet.
+For Windows users, we recommend [Windows Subsystems for Linux](https://docs.microsoft.com/en-us/windows/wsl/install).

 A list of the major recent updates:
-- HATCHet accepts now any reference genome (including non humans).
-- HATCHet now handles genomic regions properly, recommended for WES data.
+- Variable-width binning which adapts to the sequencing coverage and observed heterzygous germline SNP positions
+- Modules for reference-based phasing and associated pre- and post-processing
+- Locality-aware clustering which combines global clustering with genomic location
+- Added plotting modules which show a) bins with consistent coloring between 2D and genome-wide views and b) expected positions of assigned copy-number states

 ## Contacts
 <a name="contacts"></a>

-HATCHet is actively maintained by Simone Zaccaria, currently a post-doctoral research associate at Princeton University in the research group of prof. Ben Raphael.
+HATCHet is maintained by the research groups of Prof. Ben Raphael (Princeton) [[email]](mailto:braphael@princeton.edu) and Prof. Simone Zaccaria (UCL)  [[email]](mailto:s.zaccaria@ucl.ac.uk).
+Major contributors include Matt Myers, Vineet Bansal, and Brian Arnold.